 In the advancement of technology, bottled water is already affordable to everybody.
 Today, most people are always carrying a bottled water with them wherever they go.

 Since a bottled water is manufactured in a finite or with an exact container and a volume, it has also an exact weight.

 So it is also wise to use this as a check standard during weighing in replacement for a standard weight.
-We do not need a super accurate standard like the standard weights, we just want to know that the expected reading being displayed is correct and acceptable.
+We do not need a super accurate standard like the standard weights; we just want to know if the expected reading being displayed is correct and acceptable.